kkeuning/reduxa/README.md

 Reduxa assumes you are using ES6 and likely Babel.

-Reduxa output will conform closely to [Prettier](https://github.com/prettier/prettier) and [Airbnb JavasScript Style Guide](https://github.com/airbnb/javascript), with the biggest exception being line length.
+Reduxa output will conform closely to [Prettier](https://github.com/prettier/prettier) and [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), with the biggest exception being line length.
 Future versions of Reduxa might optionally invoke
  [Prettier](https://github.com/prettier/prettier) from the generator.
 For now I recommend using the [Prettier](https://github.com/prettier/prettier) CLI in a script, [grift](https://github.com/markbates/grift) or Makefile to format the generated output.

 Reduxa currently generates your action types, actions, and action creators for use with [Redux](https://github.com/reactjs/redux), [Axios](https://github.com/mzabriskie/axios), and [Redux Thunk](https://github.com/gaearon/redux-thunk) middleware.
 Scaffolding for reducers is under consideration for the future roadmap.